 Learn the difference between these two popular types of insulation to help determine which option is best suited for your home.

 Homes require insulation to help regulate the flow of heat through the walls and ceiling.
 By slowing the transmission of heat through the walls, the home can remain warm in the winter and cool in the summer, despite the temperature outdoors.
-This layer is also useful for noise insulation so that you don’t hear everything going on outside.
-Some insulation can also help block moisture from entering the home, which is a benefit for homes in coastal regions and areas that get a lot of rain.
+This layer is also useful for noise reduction so that you don’t hear everything going on outside.
+Some insulation can also help prevent moisture from entering the home, which is a benefit for homes in humid regions and areas that get a lot of rain.
 However, there are significant differences with faced vs. unfaced insulation, so it’s important to know what type of insulation you are installing or replacing to ensure you select the best insulation for the home.

 Faced insulation includes a paper vapor retarder.

 Both faced and unfaced insulation are suitable choices for home insulation, but the differences between them help to determine the best locations within the home to install each type.
 The main difference between faced and unfaced insulation is that faced insulation typically has a paper vapor barrier or retarder attached to one side of the insulation.
 The purpose of the paper vapor barrier is to block moisture from permeating the walls and ceilings of the home.
 This is especially useful in humid locations, like coastal cities.

 It should also be noted that some faced insulation uses vinyl or even light aluminum foil as a vapor barrier, in place of paper.
 These alternate materials, however, may not be approved for use in some areas, so be sure to check local regulations and building codes before choosing insulation for the home.